-Financial statement notes are the supplemental notes that are added to the published financial statements of a company.
-The notes are used to explain further the numbers included in the financial statements, as well as the accounting policies adopted by the company.
-They help different types of users, such as financial analysts and investors, to interpret all the numbers added in the financial statements.
+Financial statement notes are the supplemental notes that are included with the published financial statements of a company.
+The notes are used to explain the assumptions used to prepare the numbers in the financial statements, as well as the accounting policies adopted by the company.
+They help different types of users, such as financial analysts and investors, to interpret all the numbers added to the financial statements.

-- The notes are used to make important disclosures that explain the numbers in the financial statements of a company.
+The notes are used to make important disclosures that explain the assumptions used to prepare the financial statements of a company.

 Common Notes to the Financial Statements

 The following are the common items that appear in the notes to the financial statements: